 *Placeholder

 The resulting classification is shown in Table 4.
-The positive predictions are now slightly less powerful, but we gained a lot of power from the negative prediction, increasing the prediction power up to 75.72%.
+The positive predictions are now slightly less powerful, but we gained a great deal of power from the negative prediction, increasing the model’s overall predictive power to 75.72%.

 Table 4.
 Election classification of model 2 with cutoff of 52%